-- "Slavery and the Little Ivies," Andrews Lecture, Bates College, 25-26 January 2017. - "College in Prison," Wesleyan Center for Prison Education, 14-15 October 2016. - "Rutgers and Slavery," 250th Anniversary Celebration, Rutgers University-Newark, 13 October 2016. - "Universities and Histories of Race and Enslaved Labor," Region and Nation in American Histories of Race and Slavery Conference, Omohundro Institute of Early American History & Culture and the Fred W. Smith National Library for the Study of George Washington, Mount Vernon, Virginia, 6-9 October 2016. - "Catholic Colleges and Slavery," History Department, Boston College, 16 September 2016. - "The Slave's Cause" roundtable, and the "Universities and the Legacies of Slavery" panel, Society for the History of the Early American Republic, Annual Conference, New Haven, 24 July 2016. - "Scientific Racism in America's Academic and Cultural Institutions," NEH Institute, Museum of the Chinese in America, 15 July 2016. - "War & Priests: Catholic Colleges and Slavery in the Age of Revolution," Emancipation Day Symposium, Georgetown University, 21 April 2016. - "Dilemmas of Practical Politics" panel, Alan Brinkley Conference, Columbia University, 15 April 2016. - "What is the Relationship Between Slavery and Capitalism?" panel, Organization of American Historians, Annual Conference, Providence, 8 April 2016. - "Rutgers and Slavery," Paul Robeson Lecture, Rutgers University-New Brunswick, a multi-day program, 4-6 April 2016. - "On Becoming Known for Racial Justice," a multi-day program, the University of Richmond, 31 March-2 April 2016. - "Dartmouth's Warring Murals: Race and the Visual Culture of a Campus," Africana Studies Distinguished Lecture, Tufts University, 11 February 2016. - "Family Crisis and Loss in African American History," John Hope Franklin Centennial Conference, Duke University, 5-7 November 2015. - "How the Other Half Lives: A Retrospective 125 Years Later," a panel discussion, Museum of the City of New York with the Danish Consulate, 4 November 2015. - "Yale and Slavery," a talk and panel discussion with the dean of Yale College and the masters of Calhoun College and Silliman College, 29 October 2015. - "Ebony and Ivy," The Frank and Betty Sprigs Lecture, Museum of African American History, Nantucket, 20 August 2015.

-"The Public Intellectual," a discussion with Ken Burns, Hampshire College, 21 June 2015.

-"Slavery After Death: The Unfree Origins of American Medicine," Howard, Dorsey, Still Lecture, Harvard Medical School, 8 April 2015.

-"The Matriculating Indian and the Uneducable Negro," John Brown Russwurm Lecture, Bowdoin College, 31 March 2015.

-"War & Priests: Catholic Colleges and Slavery in the Age of Revolution," St. John's University, New York, 18 March 2015.
+- "Rutgers and Slavery," 250a Anniversary Celebration, Rutgers University-Newark, 13 October 2016. - "Universities and Histories of Race and Enslaved Labor," Region and Nation in American Histories of Race and Slavery Conference, Omohundro Institute of Early American History & Culture and the Fred W. Smith National Library for the Study of George Washington, Mount Vernon, Virginia, 6-9 October 2016. - "Catholic Colleges and Slavery," History Department, Boston College, 16 September 2016. - "The Slave's Cause" roundtable, and the "Universities and the Legacies of Slavery" panel, Society for the History of the Early American Republic, Annual Conference, New Haven, 24 July 2016. - "Scientific Racism in America's Academic and Cultural Institutions," NEH Institute, Museum of the Chinese in America, 15 July 2016. - "War & Priests: Catholic Colleges and Slavery in the Age of Revolution," Emancipation Day Symposium, Georgetown University, 21 April 2016. - "Dilemmas of Practical Politics" panel, Alan Brinkley Conference, Columbia University, 15 April 2016. - "What is the Relationship Between Slavery and Capitalism?" panel, Organization of American Historians, Annual Conference, Providence, 8 April 2016. - "Rutgers and Slavery," Paul Robeson Lecture, Rutgers University-New Brunswick, a multi-day program, 4-6 April 2016. - "On Becoming Known for Racial Justice," a multi-day program, the University of Richmond, 31 March-2 April 2016. - "Dartmouth's Warring Murals: Race and the Visual Culture of a Campus," Africana Studies Distinguished Lecture, Tufts University, 11 February 2016. - "Family Crisis and Loss in African American History," John Hope Franklin Centennial Conference, Duke University, 6 November 2015. - "How the Other Half Lives: A Retrospective 125 Years Later," a panel discussion, Museum of the City of New York with the Danish Consulate, 4 November 2015. - "Yale and Slavery," a talk and panel discussion with the dean of Yale College and the masters of Calhoun College and Silliman College, 29 October 2015. - "Ebony and Ivy," The Frank and Betty Sprigs Lecture, Museum of African American History, Nantucket, 20 August 2015. - "The Public Intellectual," a discussion with Ken Burns, Hampshire College, 21 June 2015. - "Slavery After Death: The Unfree Origins of American Medicine," Howard, Dorsey, Still Lecture, Harvard Medical School, 8 April 2015. - "The Matriculating Indian and the Uneducable Negro," John Brown Russwurm Lecture, Bowdoin College, 31 March 2015. - "War & Priests: Catholic Colleges and Slavery in the Age of Revolution," St. John's University, New York, 18 March 2015.